Analyze Traces & Calls

 agent.zone 'production' towards the

-The option to apply filters and grouping on either the source or destination is not available for call tags such as
+The selection of source or destination is not available for call tags such as

 call.tag, which are properties on the call itself and are independent of the source or destination.